zullum/aivideogen/PRD.md

 *   **Frontend:** Next.js (using TypeScript, Tailwind CSS, Aceternity UI).
 Must be a clean, modern, and responsive web interface.
 *   **Backend:** FastAPI (Python).
 To handle user management, API requests to the AI models, and database interactions.
-*   **Database:** PostgreSQL.
+*   **Database:** Supabase.
 To store user data, video metadata, and other application-related information.
-*   **Initial Setup:** A local database is sufficient for the MVP.
-No external DB is needed yet.

 ---